Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Arachnophobia crawled up the waterspout and into theaters on July 20, 1990.
 Bolstered by positive reviews ("an exciting and thoroughly enjoyable, experience," Empire Magazine declared at the time), it brought in just over $53 million domestically against a production budget of $31 million.

-And while a follow-up to Arachnophobia never materialized (more on that below), it did help pave the way for other arachno-comedies like Ellory Elkayem's underrated Eight-Legged Freaks, which arrived 12 years later.
+And while a follow-up to Arachnophobia never materialized (more on that below), it did help pave the way for other arachno-comedies like Ellory Elkayem's underrated Eight-Legged Freaks (2002) and Mike Mendez's Big Ass Spider!
+(2013).

-In the summer of 2018, it was reported that Amblin had partnered with producer James Wan for a remake of the film.
-The most recent update on the project arrived this past summer when Christopher Landon (Happy Death Day, Freaky) was tapped as director.
-Marshall is on board as an executive producer, though he's currently unsure "whether it's a sequel or not," going on to clarify, "I will know soon."
+In the summer of 2018, it was reported that Amblin had partnered with producer James Wan and his Atomic Monster banner for a remake of the 1990 film.
+Christopher Landon (Happy Death Day, Freaky) is currently slated to direct, with Marshall on board as an executive producer, though at the time of our call Marshall wasn't sure whether it would be a sequel or reboot.
+He quickly went on to clarify, "I will know soon."

 Arachnophobia is now streaming on Peacock.